Bitwise Operations Playground

 LOGICAL SHIFT

-The 2 right-most digits are shifted off.
+The right-most digit are shifted off.

 Usually, in most programming languages (including C/C++, Java, JavaScript and Python), only logical shifts are available.